 Kahlilah Guyah, CHMM, CSP

-Kahlilah L. Guyah, CHMM, CSP, STC Senior Analyst has over 12 years of comprehensive experience in delivering EHS compliance solutions and implementing management systems.
+Kahlilah L. Guyah, CHMM, CSP, STC Program Director has over 12 years of comprehensive experience in delivering EHS compliance solutions and implementing management systems.
 Her expertise include, but are not limited to EHS regulatory compliance, EHS auditing, hazardous material storage and disposal, international and domestic hazardous materials transportation, training development and administration, wastewater and stormwater management, emergency response, and environmental permitting and reporting.
 Kahlilah is a strong communicator, team leader and problem solver.
 She led EHS programs at Cordis Corporation, Cordis Neurovascular and Codman Neurovascular, each a part of the Johnson & Johnson family of companies.
 Most recently she designed and implemented the EHS program for Heartware Inc. including, among others environmental permitting, hazard communications, hazardous energy control, chemical and waste management, lithium ion battery shipment program and an EHS impact analysis process.
 These experiences and her desire to continually expand her knowledge have given Kahlilah the ability to flourish in fast paced manufacturing environments with a special emphasis on management of change from design to implementation.
 Kahlilah graduated from Pennsylvania State University with a MS degree in Chemistry and received her BS degree in Chemistry from Emory University in Atlanta, GA.
 She is an active member of the San Francisco Chapter of the American Society of Safety Engineers (ASSE) and recently received the Edward M. Ed Stratton Memorial HSE Professional Education Grant.
-Kahlilah is a Certified Hazardous Materials Manager.
+Kahlilah is a Certified Hazardous Materials Manager and a Certified Safety Professional.

 Greg Haet, P.E.